DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 Candidates were able to add lots of jobs fairly quickly - likely much more quickly than if they were still being asked for skills and experience relevant to teaching for each job.

 Some candidates were unclear that they needed to add their complete work history, either not reading or ignoring the guidance.
-Instead they only added 'relevant' or 'proper' jobs, and omitting their first jobs working in bars or in retail.
+Instead they only added “relevant” or “proper” jobs, and omitting their first jobs working in bars or in retail.

 Some candidates expressed surprise that they weren’t asked for more details.
 Whilst some were happy with how quick it was, others wanted to be able to explain more about their roles to support their application.